pgray64/gist/README.md

 # gist

 ### About
 Gist, formerly hosted at gist.gg, is basically a Tumblr clone.
+It is powered by Sails.js, Vue, Postgres, Redis, any S3 compatible object store.
 Here are some of its features:

-- Rich text posts
+- Rich text posts with:
+  - Embedded link are re-writing to have an external content warning
+  - Whitelist based html sanitizer
 - Image posts (with re-encoding of images during upload)
 - Post comments
 - Reblogging of posts
 - Post popularity ranking based on reblogs and time decay
+- User reporting of abusive content
 - Admin system with IP/Email/account banning
-- Powered by Sails.js, Vue, Postgres, Redis, any S3 compatible object store

 ### Setup